Did you know that one of the most famous towers in Europe was built in the 1960s to become a symbol of the Communist government of East Germany?

 The Berlin TV Tower and its observation deck and revolving restaurant have become one of the most popular tourist attractions in Berlin.
 It’s visited by over 1.2 million people a year from over 90 countries in the world.

-Hopefully you won’t have to wait too long to go to the top because only 320 people are allowed in the sphere at any given time!
+Hopefully, you won’t have to wait too long to go to the top because only 320 people are allowed in the sphere at any given time!

 15. The tower has a couple of mocking nicknames

 One of the funniest facts about the Berlin TV Tower is that it has a couple of funny nicknames.
-One of the nicknames is given to the reflection of the sun and called “Rache des Papstes” or the “Pope’s Revenge.”
+One of the nicknames is given to the reflection of the sun and is called “Rache des Papstes” or the “Pope’s Revenge.”

 That’s because the reflection of the sun appears to be a cross on the shiny tiles of the stainless steel sphere of the tower.
 The revenge is a reference to the anti-religious views of Communist East Germany.

 The other nickname is “Saint Walter,” referring to the leader of East Germany at the time the tower was constructed and officially opened.